 If you’re not setting goals for yourself and your team, now is the time to start.
 Once you’re leading by example, you can start to talk about goals at one on ones, and this will really open up your meeting conversations.
 Personal development goals, work goals, personal interest goals - all of these can help us understand what we’re working towards in the grand scheme of things.

 In a time when employment engagement levels are low across the globe, the one on one discussion is an invaluable tool to coach and develop direct reports.
 Using these tips can help you make the most of relationship building portion of the meeting and PeopleGoal takes the pain out of scheduling, agenda-setting and documentation.
-If you’d like to know more or see a personalized demo, contact me here.
+These 11 steps will enable you to make any future one on ones much more productive and hopefully enjoyable.
+If you’d like to know more or see a personalized demo, contact us using the details below.